From time to time I have friends who become independent and ask questions about what they should learn as an independent.

 That is true also (or even more) as an independent.

-As an independent, cash flow is also important.
+As an independent, cash flow is important.
 As a result, I don’t spend money if I don’t have it on my bank account.
 Even if I send out a big invoice today and I need something urgently, I’ll wait till the money is on my account to buy that urgent thing.
 (You’ll quickly find out, it was not that urgent or even needed.)

-If you old employer gave you a car, laptop, cellphone and whatever:
+Probably your employer gave you a car, laptop, cellphone and whatever:

 Don’t rush of buying them all new.